hashicorp/admin-partitions/aks/readme.md

 2) Deploy 3 AKS clusters in your Azure envronments.
 Make sure when you create your AKS clusters that you are selecting the Azure CNI (instead of Kubenet)

+3) A Consul Enterprise license.
+You can request a 30 day trial license here: https://www.hashicorp.com/products/consul/trial

 # Deploy Consul Server